Payments Developer Guide

 acquirer

-, offers accounts to businesses that accept payment cards.
+, offers accounts to businesses that accept payments.
 Before you can accept payments, you must have a merchant account from an acquirer.
-Your merchant account must be configured to process card-not-present, card-present, or mail-order/telephone-order (MOTO) transactions.
+Your merchant account must be configured to process card-not-present or mail-order/telephone-order (MOTO) transactions.

 Each acquirer has connections to a limited number of payment processors.
 You must choose a payment processor that your acquirer supports.